Dimtemp/Azure-Academy/level3a-vnet.md

 1. Create a virtual network using this information:

-- Name: STUDENTID-VNET1
+- Name: VNET1
 - Address space: 10.1.0.0/16
-- Resource group, Create new: STUDENTID
+- Resource group, Create new: StudentID1 (for example Peter1)
+- Location: West Europe
 - Address range: 10.1.0.0/24
+- Leave all other items at their default values.

 1. Click Create to create the virtual network.